HPaulson/Nentego-Example/README.md

-# UnamiLodge.org
+# Nentego Lodge
-A Jekyll based website for communicating with Unami Lodge, One members and the greater community.
+A Jekyll based website for communicating with Nentego Lodge members and the greater community.

-* Production branch hosted at: [https://unamilodge.org](https://unamilodge.org)
-* Development branch hosted at: [https://dev.unamilodge.org](https://dev.unamilodge.org)

 This site is built on our servers by Jekyll.
 If you are not familiar with Jekyll we recommend [starting with Jekyll Docs at jekyllrb.com/docs/](https://jekyllrb.com/docs/).

 ## Getting Started